Merzasphor/MWSE/docs/source/lua/guide/script-overrides.rst

 With a basic Morrowind script created, we can now create an override for it.
 When the game is initially loading, Morrowind Script Extender locates any Lua files that match the name of loading scripts.

-To cause a Lua file to execute instead of the vanilla Morrowind script, place a Lua file in the *Data Files\\MWSE\\lua* folder.
+To cause a Lua file to execute instead of the vanilla Morrowind script, place a Lua file in the *Data Files\\MWSE\\lua\\overrides* folder.
 The name of the file must exactly match the name of the script.
-So for to overwrite our script defined above, we would need to create *Data Files\\MWSE\\lua\\TestLuaScript.lua*.
+So for to overwrite our script defined above, we would need to create *Data Files\\MWSE\\lua\\overrides\\TestLuaScript.lua*.

 The contents of the file should begin with the following template: